samblenny/txtseq/README.md

 6. The [`txtseq/data.py`](txtseq/data.py) file holds dictionaries for using hash lookups to simplify various parsing steps.

+7. The [`txtseq/notebuf.py`](txtseq/notebuf.py) file has code to manage the buffer of timed MIDI note events that accumulate as staff lines get parsed.

+   Currently, I'm packing note on and off events as uint32 values in an `array.array('L')`.
+The most significant 16 bits have a timestamp (units of MIDI pulses per quarter note).
+The low 16 bits have MIDI status and data bytes.
+This allows for adding note events one voice at a time without worrying about out-of-order events.
+My plan is to do an in-place sort at the end to merge all the events from different voices into one list ordered by ascending timestamps (similar to an SMF format 0 file).

 ## Music Notation Grammar and Syntax